The Swimmer (short story): Background

-Some scholars believe the story, originally conceived as a novel and pared down from over 150 pages of notes, is Cheever's most famous and frequently anthologized.
+The story, originally conceived as a novel and pared down from over 150 pages of notes, is among Cheever's most famous and frequently anthologized.
 As published, the story is highly praised for its blend of realism and surrealism; the thematic exploration of suburban America, especially the relationship between wealth and happiness; and his use of myth and symbolism.

 According to critic Scott Donaldson, the composition of "The Swimmer" was a protracted struggle which occupied Cheever for two months.
 He described the "terribly difficult" ordeal in an interview with Alexandra Grant:

 I couldn't ever show my hand.
 Night was falling, the year was dying.
 It wasn't a question of technical problems, but one of imponderables.
 When he finds it dark and cold, it has to have happened.
 And by God, it did happen.
 I felt dark and cold for some time after I finished that story.

-Donaldson reports that "it was the last story he wrote for a long time."
+Cheever biographer Scott Donaldson reports that "it was the last story [Cheever] wrote for a long time."

 Critical assessment

 "The Swimmer" is widely regarded as one of Cheever's "genuine masterpieces" and perhaps the finest piece of short fiction in his oeuvre.
-The work is frequently found in anthologies.

-Biographer Scott Donaldson writes that "The Swimmer" has received "as much critical attention as anything Cheever wrote, and deservedly so, since it is beautifully crafted and carries a powerful emotional charge."
+The work is frequently anthologized.
+Donaldson writes that "The Swimmer" has received "as much critical attention as anything Cheever wrote, and deservedly so, since it is beautifully crafted and carries a powerful emotional charge."

 W. B. Gooderham of The New York Times writes: "Cheever's greatest short story transcends its influences and any autobiographical frisson to emerge as a quietly devastating journey into one man's heart of darkness.
 And as a piece of prose it is as near-miraculous as the journey it describes…"